 The odds are you didn’t even know you had a choice in the matter.
 But before you rush to call your agent or dig up your most recent policy declarations page, we should point out that many of us don’t.

 Several insurers, including national chain companies such as State Farm and Allstate, don’t offer a 12-month auto policy option.
 So what, right?

 Well, the reason why many insurers don’t offer the 12-month policy may make you feel differently about the matter.

 News flash!
 Insurers are out to make money.
 Almost any question relating to insurance is ultimately answered by following the money trail…so let’s follow it and see where we end up.
 Unsurprisingly, it ends with your insurance company wanting the most from its customers.
 Even though they want to help, they want it to be lucrative for themselves as well.

 The answers to why many insurers don’t offer a 12-month auto policy term, which would make everyone’s life easier, have to deal with both how our car insurance rates are determined and how insurance companies make money.

 There are two basic reasons insurers like the 6-month policy term, both of which revolve around being able to make premium adjustments more quickly if need be.

 Insurers won’t know if they are making money for a few years after they sell a particular product.
+There’s generally a delay between the beginning of a customer’s policy starting up, and when the insurance company receives a claim from them.
 Basically, an insurance company sets their rates, sells as much of their product as they possibly can, then sits back and collects data for about a 1-2 year period and see if they charged enough to make a profit after paying for all of the claims and operating expenses.